roura356a/csk/intl.en-US/Solutions/Deep learning solution/Preparations/Configure a shared CPFS volume.md

 **Note:**

-When you create a CPFS file system, set the region, Virtual Private Cloud \(VPC\) network and VSwitches to those of the target cluster of Alibaba Cloud Container Service for Kubernetes \(ACK\).
+When you create a CPFS file system, set the region, virtual private cloud \(VPC\), and vSwitches to those of the specified cluster of Container Service for Kubernetes \(ACK\).

 ## Step 2: Add a mount target